 Skip to content

-SSH Transport
+SSH Transports

-The SSH transport opens an SSH tunnel to the remote host and forwards a local port to the agent’s port.
+Opens an SSH tunnel to the remote host and forwards a local port to the agent’s port.
 All JSON-RPC traffic flows through the tunnel.

 • Machines behind firewalls where ports aren’t directly exposed